cjus/hydra-aws-docker-article/README2.md

 <img src="./hydra-alb-test_us-east-1_elb_amazonaws_com_v1_hello_test.png" alt="networks" width="700px" />

 Refreshing the browser page would display different service IDs as the traffic is load balanced to our five hello services.

+## The Pièce De Résistance

+As one of the part-one readers pointed out, and I'm paraphrasing here: *"It's not a microservices party until services are speaking with one another"* While that's a matter of opinion - it tends to be somewhat true in real world parties.
+The callout is an important one and the subject of our next and last example.

+In an earlier RisingStack post we looked at a [silly little microservices game](https://community.risingstack.com/building-a-microservices-example-game-with-distributed-messaging/) called Hot Potato.
+In that post, we looked at inter-service messaging using Hydra.
+Each microservice instance acted as a single player and communicated with other instances to pass a virtual hot potato (aka JSON object) to other services.
+In the end, the player left holding the hot potato was declared the loser.
+Yes, it's slightly different from the classic children's games - adapted for services if you will.

+We'll grab the code from the [earlier repo](https://github.com/cjus/hydra-hpp) and update it for use with Docker Swarm.
+You can view the resulting code [here](https://github.com/cjus/hpp-service).

+Our new hot potato service has a single endpoint `/v1/hpp/startgame` which will cause the service which receives that request to start a new game.
+Internally, the hpp-service instances will use hydra messaging (built on redis pubsub) to send non-http messages to one another.

+{ WIP: MORE CONTENT HERE!!! }

+## Next steps

+This concludes our two-part series on deploying microservices to AWS using Docker Containers.
+However, this isn't an end - but rather a small beginning.
+Node-based microservices and containerization continues to be an evolving story.
+At the time of this writing, there is no shortage of approaches to accomplishing the goals outlined in this series.
+At best this series gave you a sense of what's involved and helped you on your journey.